Image

 International student graduates can be authorized to work in the U.S. for 12 months through OPT.
 There are no considerations or expenses on the part of the employer to hire someone through OPT.

-Eligible graduates who have completed at STEM designated degree (full-time MBA, MS Information Systems, MS Finance, MS Business Analytics Risk Management) are eligible for an extended OPT period, under certain conditions.
+Eligible graduates who have completed a STEM-designated degree (full-time MBA, or MS in Information Systems and Artificial Intelligence, Finance, Business Analytics and Artificial Intelligence, and Marketing) are eligible for an extended OPT period, under certain conditions.

 Practical training and F-1 students